angelsanz/a2_printer/README.md

 A small library for working with cheap thermal "A2" printers, such as those available from Adafruit and Sparkfun.

+See the [user manual](https://cdn-shop.adafruit.com/datasheets/A2-user+manual.pdf) for more technical details.

 Simple example
 ------